This section includes:

 University of Cambridge ESOL Examinations, British Council, IDP IELTS Australia:

-• In particular: International English Language Testing System (IELTS) – above 6 points.
+- International English Language Testing System (IELTS) – minimum score: 5.5 points

 Educational Testing Service (ETS):